Big Brother Naija season 3

-Big Brother Naija Season 3, also known as Big Brother Naija: Double Wahala is the third season of the Nigerian version of the reality show Big Brother.
-Produced by South Africa's Red Pepper Pictures and it was launched on 28 January 2018 on DStv channel 198 which also served as a live feed form the house.
-Ex-housemate Ebuka Obi-Uchendu from season one as the host.
-This season ended on 22 April 2018, having run for 12 weeks (85 days).
+Big Brother Naija Season 3, also known as Big Brother Naija: Double Wahala, is the third season of the Nigerian version of the reality show Big Brother.
+Produced by South Africa's Red Pepper Pictures and it was launched on 28 January 2018 on DStv channel 198 which also served as a live feed from the house.
+Ex-housemate Ebuka Obi-Uchendu from season one returned as the host.
+The season ended on 22 April 2018, after running for 12 weeks (85 days).

-Miracle Ikechukwu Igbokwe was the winner of this season.
+Miracle Ikechukwu Igbokwe was the winner of the season.

 Housemates

 During the launch night, twenty housemates entered the house.